Satya-git-01/satyajeet-demo/README.md

 # satyajeet-demo
-this is my first repository.
+This is my first repository.
+Host- Satyajeet Naik